-We extensively evaluate our framework on five datasets encompassing diverse tasks such as topic mining, emotion detection, intent discovery, and domain discovery, with granularities ranging from 18 to 102 clusters.
-Our results demonstrate that the proposed framework achieves comparable and even better outcomes compared with state-of-the-art clustering methods that employ tailored embedders or cluster algorithms.
-Notably, our approach eliminates the need for a fine-tuning process for different datasets as well as tricky hyper-parameter settings, thereby saving significant time and computational resources.
+We evaluate our framework on five datasets across diverse NLP tasks, including topic mining, emotion detection, intent discovery, and domain classification, with cluster granularities ranging from 18 to 102.
+Our results demonstrate that the proposed approach achieves comparable or superior clustering performance compared to state-of-the-art methods while significantly reducing computational overhead and manual effort.